BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 !enc(344)

 Follow the path up.
-After talking to Zetta and Jenner, smash the wall to the left.
+Smash the wall to the left.
 Follow the path all the way to a shiny key on the ground.
 Double back from here.

 **Relationship Point Choices**:
 - Fail to defeat Madame X and the first Tapu Koko fight (-3 Crescent)